sarkahn/bevy_lazy_prefabs/README.md

 Custom components will only work in prefabs if they derive `Reflect` and `Default`, and if they have the `#[reflect(Component)]` attribute.
 Most built in bevy types already meet this constraint.
-They must also be registered with the [PrefabRegistry] during setup.
+They must also be registered with the `PrefabRegistry` during setup.

 The above prefab isn't much use though - the entity won't be rendered since it has no mesh or material.
-For that we can use a [build_commands::BuildPrefabCommand].
+For that we can use a `BuildPrefabCommand`.

 # BuildPrefabCommands